-Having a safe place outdoors where chickens can spend their days will keep them happy and healthy.
-Although most predators hunt by night, there are daytime threats to a backyard flock, including dogs, foxes, hawks, and eagles.
-Building a chicken run is a good way to keep your chickens secure and happy.
+Although most predators hunt by night, there are daytime threats to a backyard flock, including dogs, foxes, hawks, and eagles so a chicken run will keep chickens safe.
+Read about the common predators of chickens.

-It isn’t difficult to build a chicken run or pen, but it is critical to not only keep your chickens safe from predators, but also to keep your lawn, garden and landscaping safe from your chickens, who take great delight in digging up small plants, munching on leaves and scratching through mulch!
-A safe pen will also ensure that your chickens don’t wander into the road or into a neighbor’s garden or onto their front porch.
+A chicken run also keeps your lawn, garden and landscaping safe from your chickens, who take great delight in digging up small plants, munching on leaves, scratching through mulch, and making a happy mess.
+Finally, a safe pen will also ensure that your chickens don’t wander into the road or into a neighbor’s garden or onto their front porch.

 Where Should a Chicken Run Be Located?